ryan-pega6/pega6-todo-base/README.md

 1. Ensure the Github Copilot Extension is installed
 2. Open "Edit with Copilot" (Shift + Command + I)
 3. Choose Claude 3.5 Sonnet as the model
-4. Use Prompt: `Create a simple vue app using vue 3`
+4. Use Prompt: `Turn this vue app into a simple todo application`

 ## Development